Scripting

 will display the message "Hi, I'm uncle Ted!".

-Variables have to conform to the following rules:
+Variables must conform to the following rules:

 Letters are a-z and A-Z.